 It’s not really a Disney cruise secret, but I want to suggest visiting the Detective Agency and completing the mysteries.
 My kids had a blast solving the cases!
 It’s a great way to see the ship and keep kids entertained.

 I can’t possibly mention all the Disney Cruise Secrets and tips in one post, so I would highly recommend purchasing PassPorter’s Disney Cruise Line and Its Ports of Call.
 It’s a fabulous book will information on all 4 ships and the ports of call.
+Another popular book is The Unofficial Guide to the Disney Cruise Line.

 What are your Disney Cruise Secrets?